galaxyproject/training-material/topics/proteomics/tutorials/proteogenomics-dbcreation/tutorial.md

 In this section we will perform the following tasks:
 - The **Protein Database Downloader** tool is used to download the FASTA database from UniProt and cRAP (**c**ommon **R**epository of **A**dventitious **P**roteins) database containing known/reference mouse proteins.

+> ### {% icon comment %}
+For the purpose of this tutorial, you can use the "Reference_5000_uniprot_cRAP.fasta" as this database.
+{: .comment}

+- The **FASTA Merge Files and Filter Unique Sequences** tool is used to merge the databases obtained from CustomProDB and "Translate BED" tool along with the UniProt and cRAP databases.
 - The **Regex Text Manipulation** tool is used to manipulate the FASTA file to make it SearchGUI-compatible.
-- The **FASTA Merge Files and Filter Unique Sequences** tool is used to merge the databases obtained from CustomProDB and "Translate BED" tool along with the UniProt and cRAP databases.

 > ### {% icon hands_on %} Hands-on
 >